 The question I’m asked most frequently about Disney Parks is how much a trip costs.
 Frankly, there isn’t a quick answer I can give.
 There are many factors to a Disney vacation that are specific to the people going on them.
 Where you live, how long you are traveling for, what kind of lodging you prefer and eating habits are just a few items to consider.
 With that out-of-the-way, I thought it was time to give a general guide to the costs of a Disney vacation.
 We’ve already covered Disneyland and Walt Disney World and today we move on to Tokyo Disney Resort, the most complicated of all cost analysis!

 Honestly, I’m guessing many people stopped reading (or didn’t even start) this post after seeing the title.
 An international trip to Asia is seen as outside the realm of possibility for many, although the continent has become a more popular travel destination in the last few years.
-Frankly, that thought is dated and inaccurate at this point.
+Frankly, that thought that a trip to Asia is outside the realm of possibility is dated and inaccurate at this point.
 Certainly there are portions of a trip to Japan, Tokyo Disney Resort specifically, that will cost more than your average trip to Disney World or Disneyland.
 But, other portions of the trip will be cheaper to make up for it.

 I’ll be going through different portions of a Tokyo Disney Resort (and Japan) vacation and estimating what their final cost will be.
 Most of my estimates will be for the cheaper options available, as I think that is a good starting point before choosing to enhance a potential vacation.